Last Updated: 5/24/23 | May 24th, 2023

 See the Penguins

 While you’re in Cape Town, you won’t want to pass up seeing the area’s cutest inhabitants: African penguins!
 This colony is home to over 3,000 penguins.
-They live at Boulders Beach Park, and you can view them from a raised boardwalk (further down the beach you can swim with them if you’re really bold — expect freezing water!).
-Just keep in mind that they are wild animals.
-The beach is their home, not yours — so keep your distance and don’t try to feed or pet them.
-They are wild animals after all.
+They live at Boulders Beach Park, and you can view them from a raised boardwalk.
+Just keep in mind that they are wild animals and the beach is their home, not yours.
+Keep your distance and don’t try to feed or pet them.

 Visit Slave Lodge

 Built in 1679, this is one of the oldest remaining buildings in Cape Town.
-It is where the Dutch East India Company housed their slaves until 1811.
+It is where the Dutch East India Company (a trading company founded in 1602) housed their slaves until 1811.
 Over 60,000 African and Asian slaves were brought to the city, and almost 300 men and women were forced to reside in the lodge at a time.
 Today, the lodge is a museum where you can learn about the hardships slaves faced in their daily lives in Cape Town.

-Take a tour of the parliament of South Africa and learn about South African politics — including how the country was governed during the apartheid era.
+Take a tour of the parliament of South Africa and learn about South African politics — including how the country was governed during the apartheid era (1948-1994), when the country was racially segragated.
 Dating back to 1884, the Houses of Parliament are National Heritage Sites; the original building was granted approval by Queen Victoria when Cape Town was a British colony.

 Today, they host daily hour-long tours during the week, and you can even book a spot (at least one week in advance) to watch debates if you’re interested.